jmbothe/hcc-resources/README.md

 # Web Development Resources (mostly JavaScript)
 A list of educational resources for HCC web development students

 ## One Thing
 If you only have time for one thing, read this:

 - [How to Ask Good Questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603) - by Gordon Zhu

+## A Total Package
+If you are looking for a high-quality, well-designed web development curriculum, I suggest [The Odin Project](https://www.theodinproject.com/courses).
+Personally I would skip the Ruby sections, and just do the basics and HTML/CSS/JS/Database stuff.

+Skip to the second half of this page for a more tailored list of learning resources.

+As an aside, I would advise you to AVOID [Free Code Camp](https://www.freecodecamp.org).
+My personal opinion is that the quality of the material is very low.
+The reason I am specifically mentioning this is because Free Code Camp is very popular for some inexplicable reason, and many people will recommend it to you.
+Those people are not your friends.
+Friends don't let friends consume low-quality content.

 ## Tech Meetups - Baltimore and Columbia
 This is just a short list of my favorites.
 You can find many more at [meetup.com](http://www.meetup.com).
 Take advantage of meetups to expand your professional network and improve your search for internships and jobs.